surgura/dronecontrol/rotor_torque.md

 Questions arrise: How much yaw torque?
 And: How does this influence pitch and roll if the rotors are placed higher than the center of gravity?

 ## Math
-*Keep in mind this is simplification meant to provide insight.*
+*Keep in mind this is simplification meant to provide insight.
+For the actual formulas, see [here](https://physics.stackexchange.com/a/32013/103264).*

 ![](https://render.githubusercontent.com/render/math?math=\color{%23666}%20F): force applied by the rotor.